King Abdullah Petroleum Studies and Research Center: Governance

-The IAC meets once a year and consists of members of national, regional and international stature, such as Majid Al-Moneef, Turki Al-Saud, Jin-Yong Cai, Daniel Yergin, Sunita Narain, Richard Newell, Adnan Shihab-Eldin and others.

 Campus

-The KAPSARC campus on the northern edge of Riyadh contains both a Residential Campus (called the REC, located on the west side) and a Research and Office Complex (called the ROC, on the east side).
+The KAPSARC campus in Riyadh contains both a Residential Campus (called the REC, located on the west side) and a Research and Office Complex (called the ROC, on the east side).
 The 70,000 square meters Research and Office Complex was designed by Zaha Hadid, and supported by Event Communications.
 Hadid received the commission after a 2009 design competition.
 It opened in October 2017 and received a LEED Platinum certification.
 The complex consists of five interlocking buildings, a research center, a computer center, a conference center, a library and the Musalla, a place for prayer.